samsuh/2026-journal/README.md

 ## 9/25/26 - Friday
 - wow friday already. went to gym super early in the morning at 2:40ish am. got breakfast at bk after since it was like 430.
 - eyedrops: 6:46am/ 2:55pm
 - aspirin: wait longer for noonish? nah. itll be fine.
-6:48am.
+6:48am. again at 11pmish.

 ## 9/24/26 - Thursday
 - eyedrops: 3:14am/ 12:07pm/ 10:05pm